Andrew Hamilton Russell: Final years

 In the postwar period, Russell continued to farm his property although he ceased the physical labour and left day to day management to staff.
 The farm struggled with drought and pests, which saw him having to sell much of his cattle.
 He also began to step down from the many boards and trusts with which he had been involved.
 Two of his sisters that he had supported for much of his life died in 1945 and 1953 respectively and their property in England was sold, with Russell inheriting the proceeds.
+He remained an important figure in the Hawkes Bay community and on 11 November 1956, laid the foundation stone for what became Hastings's Second World War memorial, the Hastings and District War Memorial Library.

 Andrew Russell died on 29 November 1960, aged 92, at the family homestead near Hastings.
 After a well attended service at St Matthew's Anglican Church in Hastings, at which his pallbearers included several senior officers of the New Zealand Army including the Chief of General Staff Major General Leonard Thornton, his remains were cremated.
 He was survived by his wife and four children.
 One of his two sons, John Tinsley Russell, served with the New Zealand Divisional Cavalry during the Second World War and was killed in action during the Western Desert campaign.
 John's death affected his father deeply; as a way of coping, Russell would write letters to him for the rest of his life.

 Russell's ashes were buried on a hill overlooking his farm, along with those of his wife and eldest son.

-A street in Hastings is named for him and in 2017, a bronze statue of him was unveiled there.
+Legacy

+In 1921, Russell Street in Hastings was renamed from Station Street in honour of Andrew Russell.
+The street is adjacent the city's war memorial.
+A bronze statue of him was installed on the street and unveiled on 25 April 2017.
+A bust of Russell is displayed at the Hastings and District War Memorial Library.